j4nberner/pulse/README.md

       output_size: 10
 ```

-- in src/models add a new file which will host the model and the trainer
+- in src/models add a new file which will host the model and the trainer class
-- add the new model name to the src/models/**init**.py
+- add the new model name and import to the src/models/**init**.py
+-